nuriaar/tweets_wildfires_california/README.md

 ### Interacting with the Application

-Once the three steps above are exectued, one can interact with the application on the web browser by toggling three things:
+Once the three steps above are executed, one can interact with the application on the web browser by toggling three things:

 * Year (dropdown menu)
 * Season (button)